yibit/elsa/README.md

 - Module caching
 - Bundle your script into a single file using `elsa bundle script.js`
 - Create a standalone executable for your script using `elsa pkg script.js`
+- Typechecking support with `elsa dev` subcommand

 ### Coming up

 - HTTP server, more Web APIs
 - Easy installation scripts
 - Standard modules
-- Typechecking support with `dev` subcommand

 ### Benchmarks